This is how we're creating a sustainable university

 Our student-led Student Environment and Sustainability Committee (SESC) helps raise awareness of the climate emergency and gives students a voice on the sustainability improvements they want to see on campus.

 You can find out more about our commitment to being a sustainable university when you explore our From blog.
-Alternatively, find out more about the work we're doing to champion the green economy.
+Alternatively, find out more about how we’re working towards a more sustainable future.